 Most of the planned practices were followed.
 Naming conventions followed the Python style guide, or CamelCase when PyQt was used.
 Each method and function of each Python module was commented as planned.
 All the documentation was written in English and names were kept as self-explanatory as possible.
-Three-step version numbering of modules was not followed at all, and all the modules were always version 1.0.
+The three-step version numbering of modules was not followed at all, and all the modules were always marked as version 1.0.